CodersOnlyCH/crafting-interpreters/minutes-of-meeting/week1/kick_off_slides.md

 ## Embrace your ignorance

-We are here to learn
+We are here to learn!

 ---

-# The Book

-Written very concisely

-- read *everything* slowly
-    - Foreword, introduction, footnotes
-- don't get scared by the hairy mathematical examples, we won't use them
+## Why this book?

+- recommended by grugbrain.dev (Carson Gross)
+- comes highly recommended

 ---

-## How do we do this?
+## What should we expect?

-1. We are in a group
+- Intellectual stimulation
+  - not immediately practical
+- Understanding how things work under the hood

 ---

-## How do we do this?
+## What will we be doing

-1. We are in a group
-2. We take small bites
+- creating a `simple` language (Lox) from scratch

+- Starting from Chapter 4, we will be typing in, line-by line, our language.
+  - each line will be explained
+  - code will always work
 ---

-## How do we do this?

-1. We are in a group
-2. We take small bites
+## For next session (Jan 23)

+- Read chapters 1, 2, 3
+- setup IDE/makefiles for Java
+- if you don't know C, learn C.

 ---

 # Pace

-The difficulty of the homework will determine the pace
+- The difficulty of the homework will determine the pace

-- initial 2-3 weeks: OK?
+    - assuming that this can be done 'on the side', i.e. with a job/family

+- we can change the pace if we go too fast/too slow

 ---